MicrosoftDocs/defender-docs/defender-endpoint/linux-support-ebpf.md

 - Long-Term Plan: While staying on the `101.24072.0000` build is an option, we recommend planning your transition to eBPF within this timeframe to ensure you benefit from the latest security and performance improvements and also get continued support.

-That said, our recommendation would be to plan a move to leveraging eBPF as the primary event provider.
+That said, our recommendation would be to plan a move to using eBPF as the primary event provider.

 **3. What Happens If eBPF Is Not Supported in Some Scenarios?**

-In cases where eBPF is not supported:
+In cases where eBPF isn't supported:

-- Netlink Fallback: The system will fall back to using the Netlink event provider.
-While Netlink will continue to capture process events (e.g., exec, exit, fork, gid, tid), it does not support file system-related events (e.g., rename, unlink) or socket events.
+- Netlink Fallback: The system falls back to using the Netlink event provider.
+While Netlink continues to capture process events (e.g., exec, exit, fork, gid, tid), it does not support file system-related events (e.g., rename, unlink) or socket events.

 - Impact: Your workloads will not be disrupted, but you may miss out on specific file and socket-related events that eBPF would otherwise capture.